Zassenhaus Expansion in Solving the Schr\"odinger Equation: Multivariable Zassenhaus decomposition and higher-order factorizations

-where each correction term \( W_k \) is a homogeneous Lie polynomial of degree \( k \), constructed from nested commutators of the operators \( X_1, X_2, \dots, X_n \).
-A systematic multivariate recursive procedure to compute the higher-order terms $W_k$ was given in~\cite{Wang2019}.
+where \(W_k\) is a homogeneous Lie polynomial of degree \(k\) built from commutators of the \(X_i\).
+A recursive computation for multivariable \(W_k\) was given in~\cite{Wang2019}.
+More precisely, let \(k_1,\dots,k_n\in\kalg\) be generators used to define an parameterization for \(K(\theta)\).
+The first-order product is

-Here, we explicitly demonstrate the structure of the Zassenhaus expansion up to the fourth order.